IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Uses ADSI to get information about the accounts and groups listed in the permissions
 - Exports information about the accounts and groups to a .csv file
 - Uses ADSI to recursively retrieve the members of nested groups
+    - For a significant performance improvement, the entire chain of group memberships is not retrieved
+    - Nested group members are retrieved, but nested groups themselves are not (only the group directly listed in the permissions)
 - Exports information about all accounts with access to a .csv file
 - Exports information about all accounts with access to a report generated as a .html file
 - Outputs an XML-formatted list of common misconfigurations for use in Paessler PRTG Network Monitor as a custom XML sensor